newaperio/phoenix_starter/README_starter.md

 1. Run `mix deps.get` to fetch Elixir dependencies
 2. Run `ecto.setup`, which creates, migrates, and seeds the DB
-3. Run `npm install`, to fetch Node dependencies for the asset pipeline
+3. Run `npm install --prefix assets`, to fetch Node dependencies for the asset pipeline

 ## Running